reservoirpy/reservoirpy/README.md

 - Which Hype for My New Task?
 Hints and Random Search for Echo State Networks Hyperparameters.
 ICANN 2021 [HTML](https://link.springer.com/chapter/10.1007/978-3-030-86383-8_7) [HAL](https://hal.inria.fr/hal-03203318) [PDF](https://hal.inria.fr/hal-03203318)

 ## Contact
 If you have a question regarding the library, please open an Issue.
-If you have more general question or feedback you can [contact us on twitter](https://twitter.com/reservoirpy) or by email to nathan dot trouvain at inria dot fr and to xavier dot hinaut at inria dot fr.
+If you have more general question or feedback you can [contact us on twitter](https://twitter.com/reservoirpy) or by email to xavier dot hinaut the-famous-home-symbol inria dot fr.

 ## Citing ReservoirPy